Union County NC Property Division

 5. Trial date designation: The Court will set a tentative trial date that is approximately 150 days from the date of the conference.

-8. Order: An order shall be entered at the conclusion of the Scheduling Conference that sets forth the above-referenced dates, designation and other information concerning the case.
-A copy of the Order shall be filed and entered in the Court file and a copy delivered to the Case Coordinator.
+6. Order: An order shall be entered at the conclusion of the Scheduling Conference that sets forth the above-referenced dates, designation and other information concerning the case.
+A copy of the Order shall be filed and entered in the Court file and a copy delivered to the Case Coordinator by the moving party, or his/her counsel.

-Status/Administrative Conferences: Parties and/or counsel shall be present at the status/administrative conferences unless waived by the Court.
-Parties that are represented are not required to attend unless directed to do so by their counsel or the assigned judge.
-In the event that any of the dates, information, or designations determined at the scheduling conference is changed or amended by a status or administrative conference, then an order shall be filed and a copy given to the Case Coordinator.
+8.6 Scheduling/Administrative Conferences: Parties and/or counsel shall be present at the scheduling/administrative conferences unless waived by the Court.
+Parties that are represented are not required to attend unless directed to do so by their counsel or the assigned Judge.
+In the event that any of the dates, information, or designations determined at the scheduling conference is changed or amended by a status or administrative conference, then an order shall be filed, and a copy given to the Case Coordinator.

-Failure to Attend: Failure to file documentation and/or attend the scheduling conference, failure to properly complete, including amendments or supplements, file and exchange ED Inventory Affidavits, may result in an immediate hearing before the assigned judge.
-At the hearing, the judge may impose sanctions as permitted by law against the non-complying party, parties, or attorneys of record, and may limit or exclude the responsible party’s proffered testimony or evidence (either written or oral) at trial.
+Failure to Comply with Scheduling Orders: Failure to file documentation, failure to properly complete, including amendments or supplements, and failure to file and exchange Equitable Distribution Inventory Affidavits, shall result in the limitation, or exclusion of the responsible party’s proffered testimony or evidence (either written or oral) at trial, unless otherwise ordered by the Court upon Motion by the non-complying party.

-8.9 Equitable Distribution Pre-Trial Order.
-No later than seven (7) days prior to the equitable distribution pre-trial conference, the party initially requesting equitable distribution shall file and serve a proposed Equitable Distribution Pre-Trial Order (FORM #18) which accurately combines the contentions of the parties as set forth in their Affidavits as amended and supplemented.
-At the equitable distribution pre-trial conferences the parties and the Court will sign and Equitable Distribution Pre-Trial Order which may be amended with the consent of the parties up to the date of trial, which amendments shall be entered by written stipulation.
+8.7 Equitable Distribution Pre-Trial Order.
+No later than ten (10) days prior to the equitable distribution pre-trial conference, the party initially requesting equitable distribution shall serve a proposed Equitable Distribution Pre-Trial Order (Form #18) on the opposing party or his/her counsel which accurately combines the contentions of the parties as set forth in their Affidavits as amended and supplemented.
+At the equitable distribution pre-trial conferences, the Court will sign an Equitable Distribution Pre-Trial Order which may be amended up to ten (10) days prior to the date of trial, which amendments shall be entered by written stipulation.
 Upon the beginning of the trial, the Pre-Trial Order shall be binding on the parties at trial, unless further amendment is consented and stipulated to or allowed by the judge for good cause shown.